Tutte Invariants for Alternating Dimaps: Characterisations of Extended Tutte Invariants

 with $ a=f=h=0 $. \end{theorem}

-\begin{proof} Let $ P $ be as stated and $ D $ be an alternating dimap.
+\begin{proof} Let $ S $ be as stated and $ D $ be an alternating dimap of genus zero.
 We first prove the forward implication.
-Note that all the derived polynomials must be equal for $ F(D) $ to be an extended Tutte invariant.
-By using Corollary~\ref{cor:derived_polynomials_G_{1,3}_G^{a}_{2,3}_G^{c}_{2,3}} and the fact that $ w \ne 0 $ and $ x=y=z=0 $, we obtain $ a=f=h=0 $ as desired.
+Note that all the derived polynomials must be equal for $ P(D) $ to be an extended Tutte invariant.
+By using Lemma~\ref{lem:derived_polynomials_G_{1,3}_G^{a}_{2,3}_G^{c}_{2,3}} and the fact that $ w \ne 0 $ and $ x=y=z=0 $, we obtain $ a=f=h=0 $ as desired.

 If $ \instar(D)=\aface(D)=\cface(D)=k(D) $, then $ D $ is a disjoint union of ultraloops.
-By Definition~\ref{def:Extended_Tutte_Invariant}, we have $ F(D)=w^{k(D)} $.
+By Definition~\ref{def:Extended_Tutte_Invariant}, we have $ P(D)=w^{k(D)} $.

-We next show $ F(D)=0 $ in the following cases. \begin{enumerate} \item[i)] $ \instar(D) \ne k(D) = \aface(D) = \cface(D) $.
+We next show $ P(D)=0 $ in the following cases. \begin{enumerate} \item[i)] $ \instar(D) \ne k(D) = \aface(D) = \cface(D) $.
 There is a proper $ 1 $-loop in $ D $.
-By \hyperref[def:Extended_Tutte_Invariant]{(ETI2)} and using $ x=0 $, we have $ F(D)=0 $.
+By (\hyperref[def:Extended_Tutte_Invariant]{ETI2}) and using $ x=0 $, we have $ P(D)=0 $.

 \item[ii)] $ \aface(D) \ne k(D) = \instar(D) = \cface(D) $.
-A similar approach to (i) gives $ F(D)=0 $.
+A similar approach to (i) gives $ P(D)=0 $.

 \item[iii)] $ \cface(D) \ne k(D) = \instar(D) = \aface(D) $.
-A similar approach to (i) gives $ F(D)=0 $.
+A similar approach to (i) gives $ P(D)=0 $.

 \item[iv)] $ \aface(D) \ne k(D) $, $ \cface(D) \ne k(D) = \instar(D) $.
 If every edge in $ D $ is a triloop, the result is trivial.
 Otherwise, there exists a proper $ 1 $-semiloop in $ D $.
-By Corollary~\ref{cor:1-semiloop}, we have $ F(D)=0 $.
+By Corollary~\ref{cor:1-semiloop}, we have $ P(D)=0 $.

 \item[v)] $ \instar(D) \ne k(D) $, $ \cface(D) \ne k(D) = \aface(D) $.
-A similar approach to (iv) gives $ F(D)=0 $.
+A similar approach to (iv) gives $ P(D)=0 $.

 \item[vi)] $ \instar(D) \ne k(D) $, $ \aface(D) \ne k(D) = \cface(D) $.
-A similar approach to (iv) gives $ F(D)=0 $.
+A similar approach to (iv) gives $ P(D)=0 $.